Papal Audience Tickets

 If during your trip to Rome you want to attend the weekly Papal Audience at the Vatican but you don't want to waste time queuing, make sure you get a seat by buying your ticket online in advance.

-The Wednesday papal audience is free of charge, but in order to attend it is necessary to obtain a ticket from the Vatican and collect it in person in Rome.
+The Wednesday Papal Audience is free, but to attend it is necessary to obtain a ticket from the Vatican and pick it up in person in Rome.
 As places are limited and demand is very high, it is very difficult to get a ticket and unfortunately many people are left out due to lack of space.

-When you arrive at St. Peter's Square you will be given a tour guide who will help you get a good spot just before the papal audience begins.
+When you arrive in St. Peter's Square you will be given a tour guide who will help you get a good spot just before the papal audience begins.

 Recommended if... you want an exclusive Vatican experience and don't want to worry about finding your own tickets and risk not getting them in time for your trip.

-Advantages of booking your Papal Audience ticket in advance
+Advantages of booking your Papal Audience tickets in advance

-Firstly, because places are limited and demand is very high.
-By booking your Papal Audience ticket in advance you will be guaranteed access to St. Peter's Square to see the Pope up close during the Wednesday audience.
+• Places are limited and demand is extremely high.
+By booking your papal audience ticket in advance you will be guaranteed access to St. Peter's Square to see the Pope up close during the Wednesday audience.

 Why do I recommend this activity?

-Having the opportunity to be just a few metres away from the Pope and even, with a bit of luck, to shake his hand and pray with him in the heart of Rome, is an unforgettable memory for every believing Christian and a highly recommendable experience.
+Having the opportunity to be a few metres away from the Pope and even, with a bit of luck, to shake his hand and pray with him in the heart of Rome, is an unforgettable memory for every believing Christian and a highly recommended experience.

-I think that if I had gone to the papal audience on my own, the experience would have been more chaotic when it came to booking once in Rome because of the high demand and the shortage of seats for the event.
+For me, buying a ticket for the papal audience and guaranteeing access was advantageous, as if I had gone on my own, the experience would have been more chaotic when it came to booking once in Rome due to the high demand and shortage of seats for the event.
 Not to mention the long queues to get into St Peter's Square and the difficulty of finding a good spot in the crowds.

 Frequently asked questions